Assasinphoenix/pyqt5-tutorial/formlayout.rst

 =======
 Example
 =======
-Below is an example of an FormLayout:
+Below is an example of a FormLayout:

 .. literalinclude:: _examples/formlayout.py